johannaschmidle/ChurnPredictionModel/README.md

    - Histograms
    - KDE plots
    - Univariate Exploration
-2. **Feature Engineering** (note I will train models on original features and engineered features seperately)
+2. **Feature Engineering** (note I will train models on original features and engineered features separately)
    - **Age Group:** grouping customers into age categories can capture non-linear relationships and improve the model’s ability to identify patterns.
 This approach reduces noise and enhances interpretability by smoothing out variations within age ranges.
   - **Balance to Estimated Salary Ratio:** this provides insight into a customer's financial stability.
 A higher ratio may indicate financial strain, which could increase the likelihood of the customer leaving the bank.
   - **Tenure Group:** similar to age, tenure will be grouped into categories to capture non-linear effects and reduce noise.
 This helps the model recognize patterns associated with different lengths of customer tenure, which may not be as easily detected using tenure as a continuous variable.